 Salt Lake City Prenuptial Agreement Attorneys

-Protecting Your Property Rights & Interests
+Protecting Your Property Rights & Interests in Utah

 People rarely get married expecting the relationship to end in separation or divorce.
 However, the reality is that many marriages do end this way, and the process can be extremely messy and contentious.
 Making decisions regarding the division of assets and property in advance can help prevent battles later.
 At Nelson, Taylor & Associates, we help clients create fair prenuptial agreements to protect both parties.

-Reasons for a Prenuptial Agreement
+What Are the Reasons for a Prenuptial Agreement?

 Although prenuptial agreements are most often associated with high-net worth individuals, a growing number of couples are choosing to enter into an agreement prior to getting married.
 Couples choose to have a prenuptial agreement for a variety of reasons, such as protecting assets owned prior to the marriage and children from previous relationships, as well as to avoid conflict in the future.
 A prenuptial agreement can give both parties the peace of mind that comes with knowing their rights are protected.